 The Roaring Creek & Charleston Railroad (RC&C) was formed on April 14, 1893, with a capital of $300,000, for a railway extending from the mouth of Roaring Creek near Coalton in Randolph County to the West Virginia Central & Pittsburg Railroad (WVC&P), with a principal office at Elkins.
 4 The WVC&P was one of three branches that radiated out of Elkins.
 12 A three-mile extension from Coalton to Flat Bush was laid with track in late 1896, and a seven-mile extension south to Mabie was graded.
 9 A press dispatch from 1897 from Piedmont noted that final work on the RC&C’s connection with the WVC&P was being completed.
 6 9 A July 8, 1899 edition of The Black Diamond reported that the RC&C was being extended from Belington to Beaver Creek, a distance of eight miles, to tap a six-foot-thick coal seam.
 3

 The RC&C, then owned by the Davis Colliery Company, purchased the Roaring Creek & Belington Railroad (RC&B) on July 1, 1904.
 13 The RC&C was leased by the Coal & Coke Railway (C&C).
-The B&O, the eventual successor to the RC&C, requested to abandoned 3.34 miles of line from Coalton to Mabie on January 6, 1972.
+The B&O, the eventual successor to the RC&C, requested to abandon 3.34 miles of line from Coalton to Mabie on January 6, 1972.
 18 The remainder was left intact for car storage.

 Roaring Creek & Belington Railroad